Lieutenant Colonel Rick

 a masters degree in international relations with a concentration in Middle

-East studies.
+East studies, and postgraduate work at the University of Copenhagen.
 His decorations include the Defense Distinguished Service

 Medal, the Bronze Star, and nine Air Medals, as well as campaign awards